Staying safe in Fiji

 - Some prescription drugs that you purchased at home could be illegal in Fiji.
 If you need to take medicine with you, bring your prescription note from your doctor and a letter explaining why you need the medication to avoid any trouble with customs.

 Cyclones and flooding have resulted in some travellers being stuck at their destination for longer than planned, or even being unable to reach their destination at all!
-In 2016, Cyclone Winston not only ruined travel plans, but killed 44 people and destroyed thousands of homes.
 You can prepare for natural disasters by purchasing a Single Trip policy as soon as you book your flights and accommodation.
 Or if you’re buying an Annual Multi-Trip policy, set the start date of your insurance to the day you make any travel bookings.
 That way, if your trip is cancelled due to an unexpected event before your trip, we will reimburse you for any unused pre-paid costs.

 If your travel is interrupted for more than 12 hours and you’re stuck overseas as a result of an unexpected event, we can reimburse you for your accommodation and other expenses to enable you to continue your original planned journey.

 We have seen claims from people whose hotel rooms have been burgled and it is a common occurrence in certain parts of the country.
 Always keep your valuables in a safe when you’re out, even when you’re just sitting by the pool within the resort.
 It’s also a good idea to leave valuables locked in the safe at night while you’re asleep so they’re not visible to potential burglars.